 - Photographing of the brush face on the ring surface

-Ideally, before installing new K297 brushes the contact surface is cleaned for a fair test.
+Ideally, before installing new silver graphite grade K297 brushes the contact surface is cleaned for a fair test.
 The surface of ground rings can be rough or grooved from previous misapplication of carbon grades, therefore there is a need for a grade that rides the ring better.
 The special ingredients in K297 allow the brush to maintain good contact which is essential for grounding applications.

 Additionally, independent testing has concluded that, both electrically and mechanically, grade K297 should give at par or better performance on a bronze contact surface than standard stainless-steel material, where it is already approved.